NYUAD-IM/Software-Art-Text/Syllabus.md

 Software Art: Text is a complement to Software Art: Image, a 7-week course on the use of software from the perspective of the visual arts.

-## Course Objectives
+## Course Learning Outcomes (linked Program Learning Outcomes)
 When the course is finished, students will:
 * Have developed an understanding of process-based artistic practice.
+(PLOs 1,2,3)
 * Have developed a knowledge of the unique features of software in creative writing.
 Be accustomed to presenting, commenting and critiquing software art.
+(PLOs 2,4,7)
 * Have developed their own artistic practice through writing software.
+(PLOs 2,3,5,6)
 * Have acquired technical proficiency writing creative programs in Bash and Python.
 Have gained a greater understanding of the place of the written word in a world immersed in computation.
+(PLOs 3,5,6)

+The [Program Learning Outcomes (PLOs)](#interactive-media-program-learning-outcomes) are described below.

 ## Course Assignments
 This course consists of both theoretical discussion and in hands-on assignments.
 The course assignments will therefore include readings, writing, presenting and coding.